 Mental Models: The Best Way to Make Intelligent Decisions (109 Models Explained)

-This guide will dive into everything you need to know about mental models.
-By the time you’re done this article, you’ll think better, make fewer mistakes, and get better results.
+This guide explores everything you need to know about mental models.
+By the time you’re done, you’ll think better, make fewer mistakes, and get better results.

 Let’s explore the following:

 Mental models are how we understand the world.
 Not only do they shape what we think and how we understand but they shape the connections and opportunities that we see.
 Mental models are how we simplify complexity, why we consider some things more relevant than others, and how we reason.